 Additional results on the transformation of primary, secondary and final energy

 End-use Transformations driving Supply Transformation The fundamental transformations in energy end-use and its supporting infrastructures in the LED scenario lead to a structural shift towards “hydricity”67, a combination of electricity and hydrogen that serve as the main energy carriers to bridge changing energy demand to available energy resources.
-The supply-side energy system in the LED scenario is characterized by a combination of flexible, intermittent renewables like solar and wind, and hydrogen.
+The supply-side energy system in the LED scenario is characterized by a combination of flexible, variable renewables like solar and wind, and hydrogen.
 Their expansion is driven by the granularity and scalability of these technology options, and resulting rapid cost declines and spillover effects.
 Combined with an emphasis in the LED scenario narrative on environmental quality across all scales from local air pollution to global climate change, the energy-supply system is most prominently characterized by a shift away from fossil-energy carriers (Figure SI-6-1, panel a).
 However, all final energy carriers are generated in very different ways from today (Figure SI-6-1, panel b-d).

 By mid-century, no more electricity is produced from fossil energy; the contribution of coal disappears by 2040 (Figure SI-6-1, panel b).
 In favouring granular technologies, decentralized energy provision and digitalization, the LED scenario allows the share of electricity produced from renewable sources to more than triple between 2020 and 2050.
 By 2050, roughly 85% of electricity production is supplied by hydro, wind and solar, with the remainder being covered by nuclear.
 The high power density and base-load characteristic of nuclear plants makes them a valuable asset supplying energy to large concentrations of energy demand in urban centres.
 But the technology is at a crossroads: in the near-term lifetime extensions of existing reactors and completion of already commissioned projects can maintain this traditional technology option even in the LED scenario's rapidly modernizing energy-supply system.
 But over the longer-term the nuclear option is only reconcilable with the LED scenario narrative under assumptions of highly standardized, reduced-complexity modular reactor designs.
 Should these not materialize, nuclear might turn out to be a transitional technology, ultimately replaced by renewable electricity.

+Due to the low demand characteristics of the LED scenarios, the expansion rates of renewable supply options in fact is more gradual and organic, compared to the recent past which has seen a strong policy-induced demand-pull.
+PV and wind turbine output increased on average well above 20%/year (decadal averages over 1996 to 2006, and 2006 to 2016, ranged between 22 to 50 %/year for wind and solar PV respectively, source: BP, 2017), compared to short-term (to 2030) expansion rates of 10-16 %/year (wind and solar PV respectively) in LED that decline thereafter to 5 %/year (2030-2040), and 2-3 %/year (2040-2050).
+However, due to the low (and declining) demand characteristics of the LED scenario, even these comparatively modest growth rates for renewable electricity translate into a substantial and rapid transformation of energy systems.
+The share of solar PV and wind in primary energy (and using the conservative direct equivalence primary accounting convention which we have preferred for the LED scenario) increases from some 4% of primary energy in 2020 to almost 50 (48%) percent by 2050, ultimately to approach 60% share in primary energy (direct equivalence method) towards the end of the 21st Century.